 Mary Astor as Anna Smith / Leon Ames as Alonzo Smith

-We accompany the Smith family throughout the year as they weather sundry domestic and romantic crises, the chief conflict, such as it is, being the zestful anticipation surrounding the opening of the Louisiana Purchase Exposition World’s Fair vs. the dispiriting news of the impending uprooting of the family to New York.
+We accompany the Smith family throughout the year as they weather sundry domestic and romantic crises.
+The story's chief conflict, such as it is, being the zestful anticipation surrounding the opening of the Louisiana Purchase Exposition World's Fair vs. the dispiriting news of the impending uprooting of the family to New York City.

 |Boy Meets Girl|